ThomasB123/Recommender/readme.txt

 Here are some user IDs you can use:

-1. CxDOIDnH8gp9KXzpBHJYXw
+1. CxDOIDnH8gp9KXzpBHJYXw : Jennifer
-2. ELcQDlf69kb-ihJfxZyL0A
+2. ELcQDlf69kb-ihJfxZyL0A : Brad
-3. bLbSNkLggFnqwNNzzq-Ijw
+3. bLbSNkLggFnqwNNzzq-Ijw : Stefany
-4. d_TBs6J3twMy9GChqUEXkg
+4. d_TBs6J3twMy9GChqUEXkg : Jennifer
-5. U4INQZOPSUaj8hMjLlZ3KA
+5. U4INQZOPSUaj8hMjLlZ3KA : Michael
-6. DK57YibC5ShBmqQl97CKog
+6. DK57YibC5ShBmqQl97CKog : Karen
-7. PKEzKWv_FktMm2mGPjwd0Q
+7. PKEzKWv_FktMm2mGPjwd0Q : Norm
-8. cMEtAiW60I5wE_vLfTxoJQ
+8. cMEtAiW60I5wE_vLfTxoJQ : Jennifer
-9. V-BbqKqO8anwplGRx9Q5aQ
+9. V-BbqKqO8anwplGRx9Q5aQ : Pepper

 I picked these users because they have given the greatest number of reviews of restaurants.
 Thus I avoid the cold-start problem.